ianFar96/loco-i18n/README.md

 1. **Install the extension** from the VS Code marketplace or your VSIX file.
 2. **Configure your settings** in VS Code `settings.json`.
 3. **Open a supported file** (JS, TS, JSX, TSX, Svelte, Vue).
-4. Missing translation keys will be highlighted with a warning in the editor.
+4. Missing translations will be highlighted with a warning in the editor.
-5. **Quick Fix**: Hover over a missing key and click the lightbulb to `Create new translation key`.
+5. **Quick Fix**: Hover over a missing translation and click the lightbulb to `Create new translation`.
-6. **Command Palette**: Run `Loco-i18n: Create Translation Key` to create a key manually.
+6. **Command Palette**: Run `Loco-i18n: Create Translation` to create a translation manually.
+7. **Hover or inlay hints**: See existing translations inline or as a tooltip when hovering over keys.
-7. Use `Loco-i18n: Refresh Local Keys` to fetch the latest keys from your Loco server and update diagnostics.
+8. Use `Loco-i18n: Refresh Local Translations` to fetch the latest translations from your Loco server and update diagnostics.

 ---